GuicedEE/junie-guides/PROMPT_NEW_PROJECT.md

   - Enable Repo Map and include this prompt in the session context.

 - If ChatGPT/Claude:
-  - Start with system note: "Follow RulesRepository RULES.md sections 4,5, Document Modularity, and 6 (forward-only).
+  - Start with system note: "Follow Rules Repository RULES.md sections 4,5, Document Modularity, and 6 (forward-only).
 Use submodule.
 Close loops across artifacts."

 Outcome: AI confirms it has applied these constraints.